chiragjes/finwiz/src/content/docs/notebooks/capstone_1_md.md

 In most supervised machine learning models we split the dataset into training and testing sets.
 The purpose of this division is to evaluate the model’s performance on unseen data, ensuring it can generalize well beyond the specific examples it was trained on.

-Normally, the data is randomly split into training and testing sets.
-However, in time-series data, like financial markets, this approach can be problematic.
-Financial data is inherently sequential; today's market behavior is often influenced by what happened yesterday or in the past days.
+Normally, data is split randomly.
+However, this approach doesn’t work well for time-series data, such as financial markets, because the data is sequential.
+Today’s market behavior is influenced by what happened yesterday or in previous days.

 If we randomly split this kind of data, we risk including future data in our training set and past data in our testing set.
 This setup would lead to a misleading evaluation of the model's performance because the model might get "hints" about the future in its training phase.
 In reality, these future insights would not be available when making real-world predictions.
 For instance, if the model is trained on data including next week's stock prices and tested on this week's prices, it could unrealistically appear highly accurate, because it's effectively 'cheating' by using knowledge from the future.